He is known as German Sadhu.

 He is been staying here along the banks of Ganges for many years now.
 He stays literary on the banks under the blue sky and allows the open wind to come to him without much of a resistance from his side.

-He collects his food only once from a nearby ashram and eats it twice happily.
-If a passerby says hello then he will respond with hello, that is all.
-If some passerby gives a small currency note, he may accept it, but never has any expectations from the people and the world around him.
+He collects his food only once a day from a nearby ashram and eats it twice happily.
+If a passerby says hello then he will respond with hello, thats all.
+If some passerby gives a small currency note, he may accept it, but he never has any expectations from the people and the world around him.

 Sometimes he collects the garbage left behind by the tourist crowd and quietly puts it into a small trash bin.
 Sometimes he is seen enjoying his glass of tea with his locally made cigar.
 Most often he is seen gazing at the Ganges water sitting on the banks.